 The eukaryotic cell cycle is a series of well-defined and carefully timed events that allow a cell to grow and divide.
-According to Geoffery Cooper, author of “The Cell: A Molecular Approach 2nd Ed.”
-(Sinauer Associates, 2000) most eukaryotic cell cycles have four phases:
+According to Geoffery Cooper, author of "The Cell: A Molecular Approach, 2nd Ed."
+(Sinauer Associates, 2000) most eukaryotic cell cycles have four stages:

 G1 phase (first gap phase): During this phase cells that are intended for mitosis, grow and carry out various metabolic activities.